Joe Fleming explains how to prevent and treat Elbow Pain caused by weightlifting.

-Clearly, weightlifting is beneficial to the joints as a whole.
+Weightlifting is beneficial to the joints as a whole.
 However, many people make mistakes when they are lifting weights that can cause joint pain and increase their risk of injury.
 The elbow joint is one of the joints that are most frequently affected by weightlifting mistakes.

-If you are someone who struggles with elbow joint pain when you lift weights, or if you just want to prevent such pain from occurring in the future, keep reading.
-Listed below are some important tips and tricks you can apply today to both prevent and treat elbow pain caused by weightlifting.
+If you are someone who struggles with elbow joint pain when you lift weights, or if you want to prevent such pain from occurring in the future, keep reading.
+Listed below are some essential tips and tricks you can apply today to both prevent and treat elbow pain caused by weightlifting.

 Common Causes of Elbow Pain

-Elbow pain is usually caused by inflammation one of the tendons in the elbow.
+Elbow pain is usually caused by inflammation of one of the tendons in the elbow.
 Inflammation of the medial tendon in the elbow, known as golfer's elbow, and inflammation of the lateral tendon, known as tennis elbow, are the two most common types of inflammation.

 Some common issues that cause either form of inflammation include: